Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 Why is the iHEAR Matrix so much less expensive?

-Sony CRE-E10 includes significant brand premium, retail markup, and licensing/partnership costs baked into the $899+ price. iHEAR Matrix is manufacturer-direct from iHEAR Medical with Founding Backer pre-sale pricing that rewards early commitment.
+Sony CRE-E10 includes significant brand premium, retail markup, and licensing/partnership costs baked into the $899+ price. iHEAR Matrix is manufacturer-direct from iHEAR with pre-sale pricing that rewards early commitment.

 Is the Matrix Bluetooth as capable as the Sony Bluetooth?